GaloisInc/swanky/README.md

 with the sender and receiver run on different threads (see `benches/ot.rs` for details), using the `nightly` feature (see below).

+# Documentation

+The documentation can be found here: <https://amaloz.github.com/ocelot/ocelot/>.

 # Building

 Use `cargo build` to build, `cargo test` to run the test suite, `cargo bench` to